siddarthaThentu/Disaster-Response-Pipeline/README.md

 # Disaster Response Pipeline Project

 ### Instructions:
-1. Clone the repository by executing _git clone https://github.com/siddarthaThentu/Disaster-Response-Pipeline.git_
+1. Clone the repository by executing <code>git clone https://github.com/siddarthaThentu/Disaster-Response-Pipeline.git_<code>

 2. Run the following commands in the project's root directory to set up your database and model.